-So, we probably don’t have longevity genes, per se, that do all that protective stuff cited in the illustration above (and the video below), but as Dr. Nir Barzilai’s research indicates — only 20% of our aging is modulated by our genetics, leaving 80% influenced by our environment, which is where epigentics comes into play.
+So, we probably don’t have longevity genes, per se, that do all that protective stuff cited in the illustration above (and the video below), but as Dr. Nir Barzilai’s research indicates — only 20% of our aging is modulated by our genetics, leaving 80% influenced by our environment, which is where epigenetics comes into play.

 You influence your gene expression (on or off) by what you do or don’t do, and crazy as it may be, such can leap to the next generation, as you can read my article, Behavior and Epigenetics — The Surprising Reasons Your Kids Care About Your Genetics.

-By way of example, let’s take a quick look at how Ray Kuzweil turned around some bad genes, and then check a list of things all of us can do to increase our HDL, the most common one biometric that the longevity genes seem to effect.
+By way of example, let’s take a quick look at how Ray Kuzweil turned around some bad genes, and then check a list of things all of us can do to increase our HDL, the most common one biometric that the longevity genes seem to affect.

 Ray Kurzweil is a fine example of epigenetics in action